Department of Exercise and Sport Performance Overview

-The department is one of many undergraduate allied health professional departments within the Westbrook College of Health Professions.
-As a student in these programs, you complete similar coursework your first two years, before moving into major-specific coursework your last two years.
-As part of this coursework, you take combined courses in integrated health sciences that allow you to learn about different careers and experience interprofessional education activities that teach you to function as part of a health care team.
+Students in these programs complete very similar coursework in the first two years, before moving into major-specific coursework for the last two years.
+As part of this coursework, you'll take combined courses in integrated health sciences that allow you to learn about different careers and experience interprofessional education activities that teach you to function as part of a health care team.

-All of our programs are also excellent gateways to graduate allied health professional programs.
-Each year approximately 60% percent of our seniors are successful in gaining acceptance to graduate programs (Physical Therapy, Physician Assistant, Clinical Exercise Physiology, Accelerated Nursing, Occupational Therapy, Strength and Conditioning, Medical and Dental School, etc.).
-Among graduates interested in entering the workforce immediately, 83% secure positions within 6 months of earning their degrees.
+All of our programs are excellent gateways to graduate allied health professional programs due to their applied nature.
+Each year approximately 60% percent of the seniors are successful in gaining acceptance to graduate programs (Physical Therapy, Physician Assistant, Clinical Exercise Physiology, Accelerated Nursing, Chiropractic, Strength and Conditioning, etc.).
+Among graduates interested in entering the workforce immediately, 83% secure positions within six months of earning their degrees.

 Professor/Chairman Exercise and Sport Performance Department